ethereum/populus/docs/gotchas.rst

 [34] Anybody who has the **private key** can drain the account funds, no questions asked.

-[35] Anybody who has the **wallet encrypted file and it's password** can drain the account funds, no questions asked.
+[35] Anybody who has the **wallet encrypted file and its password** can drain the account funds, no questions asked.

 [36] If you use a password file to unlock the account, make sure the file is well protected with the **right permissions**.